 Soft yet supportive, Brooklinen down pillows are available in three down-to-feather fill ratios based on whether you’re looking for soft, medium, or firm support.
 (The soft option is pure down clusters.)
 The cotton sateen shell means the surface stays cool, and double-stitched edges ensure that the pillow will hold up for years.

 Down alternative is a good option when you want the feel of down but aren’t into the idea of actual feathers.
-This microfiber-filled pillow scores points for serving up a similar soft, plush feel with the added benefit of being vegan-friendly.
+This microfiber-filled pillow scores points for serving up a similar soft, plush feel with the added benefit of being vegan-friendly — but there are also medium and firm options available if you need the extra support.
 It’s hypoallergenic too.

 Down and firmness don’t always go hand in hand.
 But this pillow delivers superior support, thanks to the super high fill power — a measure of how densely the down is packed.
 Also good: The filling comes from European white goose down, widely considered the best type.
 And the 450 thread count sateen cover feels cool and soft to the touch.

-Cons: Looking for something ultrasoft?
+Looking for something ultra-soft?
 The super high fill power might mean this pillow feels a little too firm for you.

 Boll & Branch’s down fill is responsibly sourced from U.S. farms, and the folks who work to make the pillows are paid a fair wage.
 Just as important, this pillow feels really good, with a three-chamber construction that keeps it feeling plush while still maintaining its shape over time.

 It also comes in a soft version that’s perf for stomach sleepers who need a flatter pillow to keep their spines aligned all night.

 What reviewers say: They describe the pillow as “sumptuous,” “perfect,” and “like a cloud.”
 Um, sign us up!
 BUT some users say they can hear the down “crunching” when they change positions (TBH, this is pretty common with down — you either love it or you hate it).

 - Price: $$